adon-cloudcannon/landing-page-test/src/collections/ssg-pages/bridgetown-cms.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Nuxt.js is a free and open source web application framework based on Vue.js, Node.js, webpack, and Babel.js.
-                      It simplifies the development process for universal or single-page Vue apps.
+                      Bridgetown is a next-generation, progressive site
+                      generator & full stack framework.
+It's built on the open-source technologies of Ruby, Puma, and Roda, and is a fast, scalable, modular, and forward-looking framework for building websites and frontend applications.

-                      With CloudCannon as your Nuxt.js CMS, your whole team can collaborate to create incredible static sites with Vue components.
-Developers can leverage their existing Vue knowledge, and content editors will reap the benefits of CloudCannon’s powerful and intuitive CMS.
+                      With CloudCannon as your Bridgetown CMS, your whole team can collaborate to create incredible static sites with components, themes, plugins, or community gems.
+Developers can use JavaScript frameworks like React, Vue, and Stimulus, as well as CSS frameworks like Bulma or Tailwind — and content editors will reap the benefits of CloudCannon’s powerful and intuitive CMS.

-                      Please note: CloudCannon’s Nuxt.js support is focused on Nuxt.js’s SSG capabilities, and as such does not include SSR.
                   styles:
                     desktop:
                       text_alignment: